 Oil – This curry tastes best when made in mustard oil.

-Whole Spices – You will need some whole spices that are used to make achaar (pickle).
-These spices are fenugreek seeds (methi dana), fennel seeds (saunf), mustard seeds (sarson), cumin seeds (jeera), and nigella seeds (kalonji, onion seeds).
+Whole Spices – You will need some whole spices used to make achaar (pickle).
+These spices are fenugreek seeds (methi dana), fennel seeds (saunf), brown mustard seeds (sarson), cumin seeds (jeera), and nigella seeds (kalonji, onion seeds).

-These spices when added to hot oil release very earthy, nutty, and slightly bitter flavors.
-Do not overdo the spices otherwise, the curry will become bitter.
+When added to hot oil, these spices release very earthy, nutty, and slightly bitter flavors.
+Do not overdo the spices; otherwise, the curry will become bitter.

 You can also buy this masala if you are on a time crunch.